Helpful Tips for Putting Up Your Christmas Lights

 Get Energy Saving Lights

-Over the past few years, I've gradually switched over to LED lights and have actually seen quite a bit of savings on my electric bill.
-LED lights are 90% more efficient, last longer, and, since they give off little heat, you don't have to worry about something on your house or lawn bursting into flames.
-I will say that they are a little bit more expensive, but they look better and will save you a lot on your electric bill in the long run.
+Over the past few years, I've gradually switched over to LED lights and have seen my power bill go down.
+LED lights are 90% more efficient, and they last longer.
+Plus, since they give off little heat, you don't have to worry about something on your house or lawn bursting into flames.

 Remember Safety First